BLOG POSTS, CRIME

 What are the Punishments for Section 18 Assault?

-If the offence in question was particularly violent, or it is believed that the suspect is at risk of offending again, it is possible for a person accused of GBH – particularly Section 18 Assault – to be refused bail.
-If bail is granted, by the police or court it may be subject to conditions eg. Not to contact a person or approach a place.
+If the criminal offence committed was particularly violent, or it is believed that the suspect is at risk of offending again, it is possible for a person accused of GBH with intent – particularly Section 18 Assault – to be refused bail.
+If bail is granted, by the police or Crown Court it may be subject to conditions eg. Not to contact a person or approach a place.

 What Should You Do If You Have Been Accused